KareVulli/bucket_list/README.md

 With that, the Firebase setup is complete and you are ready to run the app.
 Make sure your phone is connected to your computer and in Android Studio hit `Shift+F10` to build and run the app.

+If you get a Cloud Firebase error about requiring an index, follow the link given by the error message.

 ## Video demonstration
 TODO: add here the demonstration